AH-A95/Kobe-Shot-Selection/README.md

-# Simple-Image-Classification
+# Kobe Shot Selection
-This project is a simple image classication model using the CIFAR-10 dataset
+This project is based on a dataset which has information on every shot Kobe Bryant has taken in his career.
+I tried to predict, given the data avaiable to me and using a variety of techniques, whether a shot by Kobe Bryant would go in the hoop or not.